calevans/TickTalk/README.md

 ```
 $ php sigtest.php
 ```
+Run the `sigtest.php` program.
+If all goes well, you won't see anything at all happen.

 ## In the second terminal session
 ```
 $ ./sendsig.sh USR1
 ```

-This should cause sigtest.php to output the average number of guesses per run and the total number of guesses it has made.
+Swapping to the second terminal session, use `sendsig.sh` to send one of the four signals to sigtest.php.
+The command above should cause sigtest.php to output the average number of guesses per run and the total number of guesses it has made.
 See above for the other signals you can send.

 ## In the first terminal session
 If you wish, you can also press CTLR-C in the first window to stop the program.
 Since we catch `SIGINT`, this will cause the current run to complete, and then an orderly exit.

+# Fin

+If you are totally confused as to the point of this, watch the video.